How to Increase MEMORY_TARGET

 From 11g onward, you do not need to manage SGA and PGA separately.
 You can allocate MEMORY_TARGET parameter and oracle will handle both SGA + PGA.
 You do not even need to set SGA_TARGET or SGA_MAX_SIZE.

-Let us assume our previous example, we have 10 GB RAM on server.
-And we want to allocate 5 GB to Oracle.
+Let us assume we have 16 GB RAM on a server and we want to allocate 5 GB to Oracle.
 This can be simple done by setting MEMORY_TARGET to 5 GB.
 MEMORY_MAX_TARGET defines the maximum value MEMORY_TARGET can go.

 SGA_TARGET, SGA_MAX_SIZE and PGA_AGGREGATE_TARGET are set to 0, 60% of memory mentioned in MEMORY_TARGET is allocated to SGA and rest 40% is kept for PGA